mattruston/idb/PITCHME.md

 #### What can they do better?

 - Ignore .pyc files
-- Site doesnt fully support https and results in endless loading
+- Site doesn't fully support https and results in endless loading
 - The moving banner could be slower, and distracts on model pages

 ---